Tactical employment of large military

 enemy.
 Its aim was to destroy or at least to weaken the fire of the defender

 and facilitate the running out and the attack of the infantry.
-During this phase
+During this

-should be 3- The success of
+artillery position should be 3- The

-the cover of the artillery fire, resumed its advance, adopting a thin
+under the cover of the artillery fire, resumed its advance, adopting a thin

 formation and taking advantage of the grounds features.
 In this phase of the